drewschrauf/bs-testing-library/README.md

 ## Motivation

-This is not the only set of bindings available to use Testing Library with BuckleScript. [@wyze](https://github.com/wyze) has existing projects for [bs-dom-testing-library](https://github.com/wyze/bs-dom-testing-library), [bs-react-testing-library](https://github.com/wyze/bs-react-testing-library) and [bs-jest-dom](https://github.com/wyze/bs-jest-dom) which are linked to from the official Testing Library documentation.
+This is not the only set of bindings available to use Testing Library with BuckleScript.
+Projects exist for [bs-dom-testing-library](https://github.com/wyze/bs-dom-testing-library), [bs-react-testing-library](https://github.com/wyze/bs-react-testing-library) and [bs-jest-dom](https://github.com/wyze/bs-jest-dom) which are linked to from the Testing Library documentation.

 These projects provide a more "literal" mapping to the underlying framework.
-However, the dynamic nature of JavaScript can lead to awkward ergonomics when attempting to port to BuckleScript.
+However, the dynamic nature of JavaScript can lead to awkward ergonomics when attempting to map to BuckleScript.

-This project attempts to reimagine the ecosystem to feel more natural to Reason programmers.
+This project attempts to reimagine the ecosystem to feel more at home in the Reason world.
 See the individual libraries in this project for the specifics.

 ## Acknowledgments

 [@wyze](https://github.com/wyze) - The original bindings were a great reference for marshalling techniques between the Reason and JavaScript worlds.